NetApp-openstack-dev/openstack-docs/source/glance/deployment_choice/section_glance-enhanced-instance-creation.rst

    The NetApp Copy Offload tool requires that:

-   -  The storage system must have Data ONTAP v8.2 or greater installed.
+   -  The storage system must have ONTAP v8.2 or greater installed.

    -  The vStorage feature must be enabled on each storage virtual